 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-We understand that our guests want to protect the reef, and that’s why we have qualified Marine Biologists onboard to educate all of our guests about the best ways to help.
+We understand that our guests want to protect the reef too. and that’s why we have qualified Marine Biologists onboard to educate all of our guests on the best ways to help.

 with REBECCA FINLAYSON – Marine Biologist

 It is a very bold statement to declare something as ‘dead’, particularly something as large as the Great Barrier Reef.
 Although certain areas of the reef do not look what they did 10, 100 or 1000 years ago, it can be for a number of reasons; some places will even look better than they did years ago.
 The whole reef is continually going through different stages of development and replenishment and as a result different areas of the reef will look different to each other.

 Bleaching is when the coral expels the microscopic algae that lives in its tissue.
 This algae gives coral its colour and so when it is expelled what we see is the white calcium carbonate that coral utilizes.
 It’s a bit like the bones inside of humans; some coral has this calcium carbonate internally, while others use it more like an exoskeleton.
 The coral becomes bleached when it becomes very stressed, and ‘thinks’ that expelling the zooxanthellae (or algae) is its last chance to survive.
 Just because coral has bleached does not mean it is dead, but conversely, dead coral will always be bleached.
 If the stressful factors around the coral are eliminated or reduced, coral can draw back in the zooxanthellae and recover from the event.
 However, if it remains stressed, it will not draw the zooxanthellae back in, and the result is that it will usually die around 3 months after the bleaching event.
 On our itineraries, we saw some bleaching in specific locations, with more recovery in some areas and less recovery in others.